 Weak consumer confidence is hurting discretionary spending and probably will continue through the rest of this year because of anemic job growth and the looming fiscal cliff, he said.
 The U.S. faces higher taxes and reductions in spending on defense and other government programs that will take effect at year-end unless Congress acts.

-Trucking stocks continue to trail the Russell 2000 and now are at the same “key support level” as a year ago, in part because earnings for several companies -- including Werner and Con-way Inc. (CNW) -- were weaker than investors anticipated, said Jim Stellakis, founder and director of research at New York-based research company Technical Alpha Inc.
+Trucking stocks continue to trail the Russell 2000 and now are at the same “key support level” as a year ago, in part because earnings for several companies -- including Werner and Con-way Inc. (CNW:US) -- were weaker than investors anticipated, said Jim Stellakis, founder and director of research at New York-based research company Technical Alpha Inc.

 Although investors may be wary about identifying this level as a bottom, trucking stocks last year outperformed the Russell 2000 by 10.6 percent between mid-September and Dec.
 30, when their relative performance was previously this low, he said.